-To complete the Clinical Concentration, students must satisfy the Psychology B.A. major requirements and some additional requirements (see below).
+To complete the Clinical Concentration, students need to satisfy the Psychology B.A. major requirements and some additional course requirements (see below).
 We recommend completing the required 1000- and 2000-level courses early because some are prerequisites to later courses required for the concentration.

 - PSYC1110 Introduction to Psychology as a Natural Science

 - PSYC1111 Introduction to Psychology as a Social Science

 - PSYC1120 Introduction to Behavioral Statistics and Research I